 Now that you know the tools that could assist you to use your study Bible, here are some ways how to use a Study Bible.

-- Maximize the Use of Cross-references – Look carefully at the verse you are reading and link it to other related verses in the Bible.
+Look carefully at the verse you are reading and link it to other related verses in the Bible.
 You might find something that can shed light on what you’re reading and studying.
 It’s helpful to look from the larger context of the Bible or what the rest of the Bible says about the topic.
-I suggest to not look at the citations only, read the actual passages instead.
+I suggest not look at the citations only, read the actual passages instead.

-- Take advantage of the additional tools included in the study Bible – Some additional features found in most study Bibles are the extensive footnotes, colorful maps, and helpful articles written by famous authors.
+Some additional features found in most study Bibles are the extensive footnotes, colorful maps, and helpful articles written by famous authors.
 It’s important to take note though to use for more than just the notes.
-The notes should not take away the time spent in reading the word of God.
+The notes should not take away the time spent reading the word of God.

 How to Choose a Study Bible?